terminusdb/terminuscms-docs/reference-guides/document-ui-templates/document-summary.md

 ## Installation

-Install the dependancy from npm
+Install the dependancies from npm

 ```
  npm install @terminusdb/terminusdb-documents-ui